DaveBenham/VenomPremium/README.md

 ### Ripple Frequency
 The Ripple frequency is always measured as a ratio of the Fundamental frequency.

 The **FREQ TRACK** button controls whether the ripple frequency tracks CV at the Fundamental V/Oct input.
-If off, then only the Fundamental Octave and Pitch knobs affect the decay length (as well as any Global FM).
+If off, then only the Fundamental Octave and Pitch knobs affect the frequency (as well as any Global FM).
 If on, then the V/Oct CV is added to the computation.

 The **FREQ** slider sets the ratio of the Ripple frequency to the Fundamental frequency.
 It ranges from 1 to 256 times the Fundamental frequency.